-- There was evidence that cleaning equipment was managed and clean.
-However, some trolleys were stored on corridors due to lack of storage space.
-Cleaning products were observed to be stored in locked rooms. - A colour coding system was demonstrated and observed. - Cleaning procedures were demonstrated satisfactorily. - Personal Protective Equipment was observed to be readily available.
-However, it was not always used appropriately in the areas visited.
+- There was evidence that cleaning equipment was well managed and clean. - Cleaning products were observed to be stored in locked rooms. - A colour coding system was demonstrated. - Cleaning policies were demonstrated. - Personal Protective Equipment was observed to be readily available and used appropriately in the areas visited.